 We do not expect sponsors or new applicants to perform a detailed assessment of each individual's understanding of each competency set.
-However, we would expect staff responsible for any sponsor assessing compliance with LR 8.6.5R(2) to document how they reached a view that the sponsor function, as a whole, is competent to provide sponsor services with reference to each competency set.
+However, we would expect any sponsor assessing compliance with LR 8.6.5R(2) to document how they reached a view that the sponsor function, as a whole, is competent to provide sponsor services with reference to each competency set.
 In firms where the sponsor role is carried out by a limited number of employees, more consideration is likely to be given at an individual level to the ability of the sponsor to meet the requirements of LR 8.6.7R(2)(b).

-We envisage that in assessing the a sponsor will, function, those in performing the assessment of the function carrying out sponsor services, will draw on their knowledge of those employees' skills, work experience on sponsor services and other corporate finance activity and recent training.
-We would also expect those performing the assessment to consider any potential gaps in knowledge which that they might identify, to consider 'key man risk' and/or possible succession planning, and to reflect on any pertinent feedback that they may have received from the UKLA Department department during the performance of sponsor services.
-Where a sponsor is of the view that it may not meet the requirements of LR 8.6.6R, it should contact the Sponsor Supervision tTeam as soon as possible.
+We envisage that a sponsor will, in performing the assessment of the function carrying out sponsor services, draw on their knowledge of those employees' skills, work experience on sponsor services and other corporate finance activity and recent training.
+We would also expect those performing the assessment to consider any potential gaps in knowledge that they might identify, to consider 'key man risk' and/or possible succession planning, and to reflect on any pertinent feedback that they may have received from the UKLA department during the performance of sponsor services.
+Where a sponsor is of the view that it may not meet the requirements of LR 8.6.6R, it should contact the Sponsor Supervision team as soon as possible.